blocshop/sockets-for-cordova/README.md

 ## API
 ### Event handlers
 #### `onData: (data: Uint8Array) => void`
-Called when new batch of data was send from server to client.
+Called when new batch of data was received by the client.
 Data are represented as typed array of bytes (`Uint8Array`).

 #### `onClose: (hasError: boolean) => void`
 Called after connection was successfully closed.
 Parameter `hasError` indicates whether connection was closed as a result of some error.